5 Understanding the Features

 5.5.2 Average marginal effects

 Yes!
 We can look at what’s called the average marginal effect of word count.
 This is the average of the slope of the predicted probability of a good review as word count changes.
-This is a bit more complicated than just looking at the coefficient, but it’s a bit more intuitive.
+This is a bit more complicated than just looking at the coefficient, but it’s still intuitive, and moreso than a coefficient that regards odds.
 How do we get it?
-By a neat little trick where we predict the target with the feature at two values, one with the observed value is changed by adding or subtracting a very small amount.
-Then we take the difference in the predictions.
+By a neat little trick where we predict the target with the feature at two values.
+We start with the observed value and then add or subtract a very small amount.
+Then we take the difference in the predictions for those two feature values.
 This results in the same thing as taking the derivative of the target with respect to the feature.

 fudge_factor = 1e-3